ResourcesOutside resources for Gifted and Talented Education Programs.

 The University of Southern California's Rossier School of Education received a federal grant from the Jacob R. Javits Gifted and Talented Students Education Program to support Project CHANGE, a program focusing on early identification of gifted potential of underrepresented students in preschool through grade two.

 A non-profit organization of teachers, administrators, parents, and professionals interested in promoting gifted education in California.

-This CAG document provides clarification regarding the relationship between the Common Core State Standards (CCSS) and the Gifted and Talented Education (GATE) Standards.
+This document provides clarification regarding the relationship between the Common Core State Standards (CCSS) and the Recommended Standards for Programs for Gifted and Talented Students (DOC).
 Answers to questions about the teaching and learning processes necessary to achieve academic and personal success for GATE students are also provided.

 - California Future Problem Solving Program

 The California affiliate for Future Problem Solving Program International

 Northwestern University's Gifted Learner Links offers individualized online courses for gifted students.

 Resources and information about college admissions including financial aid, scholarships, studying for the SAT, writing application essays, and the college admissions process.

 - Davidson Institute for Talent Development

 Supports profoundly gifted young people and opportunities for development of talents.